bschwede/wt-cronjob/README.md

 `util/create-archive.sh` builds the installable zip `dist/cronjob_v<version>.zip`
 (needs `rsync` + `zip`).
-The version is read from `CronjobModule::customModuleVersion()` - no separate version file to keep in sync.
+The version is read from `CronjobModule::CUSTOM_VERSION` - no separate version file to keep in sync.
 The script fails fast when the bundled cron library is missing (it is `.gitignore`'d in the module repo, so a fresh clone must have it restored first).
 Development artifacts are excluded: `util/`, `tests/`, `composer.json`,